datactive/bigbang/README.md

 If you choose not to use Anaconda, you may run into issues with versioning in Python.
 Add the Conda installation directory to your path during installation.

+You also need need to have Git and Pip (for Python3) installed.

 Run the following commands:

 ```bash